Harshalngp/Admissionpred-System/README.md

 ## Built With

-This is admisssion prediction system for this I used supervised learning algorithm i.e. MLR (Multiple Linear Regression).
+This is the Web application of admission prediction system which is built with supervised learning algorithm i.e MLR (Multiple Linear Regression) & with Django.
+For this I create a Django app and then deploy Machine Learning algorithm.

 ## Contributing